Content Map Terms

 The vaccine can be used two ways:

-Before exposure to the monkeypox virus
+Before exposure to mpox

 For more information about who is eligible to get a vaccine and how to book an appointment, visit: